osea-dev/.github/profile/README.md

 2. Clone the Repository
-    * Clone the project repository from [Osea Dev Organization Repo](https://github.com/osea-dev):
+    * Clone the repository from your `Fork Repository`:
     ```
     git remote add <remote_name> <ssh_repository_link>
     ```